 Nick’s lawyers argued he was not racing because John would have worn his seat belt if he knew they were racing.
 They also claimed surveillance footage near the scene of the accident did not show excessive speeding.
 But in May 2008, Nick pled no contest and the judge sentenced him to eight months in county jail, five years of probation, and ordered his driver’s license suspended for three years.
 Nick got out early for good behavior.

 John’s family finally decided to sue Nick and Hulk Hogan when they realized the full cost of John’s lifetime care.
 Hulk Hogan was joined in the lawsuit because he was still Nick’s guardian and the owner of the car in the accident.

 Both sides settled with the court’s approval weeks before the scheduled trial in March 2010.
 After medical and legal expenses, the settlement provided $1.5 million, according to John’s mother.
 John’s lawyers said the settlement would ensure John will get the care he needs for the rest of his life.

 John’s family soon experienced another tragic car accident.
 Michael Graziano, John’s younger brother, died as a passenger of a car accident in April 2012 in St. Petersburg, Florida.
 He was 24 years old.
 Michael’s driver was speeding to pass a dump truck, but it fatally struck the back end instead.
 The driver had been arrested before in 2005 for reckless driving.
 This time his charges included a DUI.

 You Deserve What’s Right

 Some tragedies are not best called “accidents.”
 If lifetime care is a consequence of someone’s recklessness, you need professional counsel to secure lasting comfort and help without a financial burden.
-Choose Sam & Ash, LLP and do not settle for less—you deserve What’s Right.
+Choose Sam & Ash Injury Law and do not settle for less—you deserve What’s Right.
 We are available 24 hours to respond to your case at 1 (800) 304-2000.